 XMUers in World Bank: alumni lead the way to international organizations

 In order to enhance talent training and promote the job opportunities for XMUers with international organizations, the alumni couple, Zhao Qinghua and Chen Shaohua, were invited back to the campus by the Student Affairs Office, Secretariat of XMU General Alumni Association and School of Mathematical Sciences (SMS) for a series activities themed as "XMUers in World Bank".
 Currently, Zhao Qinghua and Chen Shaohua are both senior officials in World Bank (WB).
-The couple, Class of 1977, actually matriculated in XMU in January of 1978, majoring in control theory in SMS.
+The couple, both Class of 1977, actually matriculated in XMU in January of 1978, majoring in control theory in SMS.
 Zhao now serves as a senior data scientist with the research department of WB while Chen is the Chief Statistician of the development research group.

 On the morning of May 8, the couple held friendly talks with students from SMS, the School of Management and College of Journalism and Communication at the coffee house in the Building of Maths.
 They also accepted an exclusive interview with a schoolwide Wechat official account called "XMUers from All Walks of Life".
 The two alumni shared their college life and work experiences in WB with students present and encouraged them to keep up the good work and broaden their knowledge base since more skills mean better development.